Michael E. Uslan: Movie pitches and film rights ownership

 Due to Uslan's prior work at DC Comics he became a hands-on producer during the filming of Swamp Thing and The Return of Swamp Thing.

+In 1979, Uslan teamed with long-time Hollywood producer Benjamin Melniker to purchase the film rights to DC's Batman.
+As of 2025, he continues to own the rights, now with Melniker's estate following his death in 2018.
+Starting with Tim Burton's 1989 film, the pair are credited as "executive producers" on all Warner Bros.
+Batman and related films, including various direct-to-video feature-length animated films but due to the nature of the deal they will never be credited or paid royalties for any episode of television.
+Uslan continues to be credited as executive producer on Warner Batman film franchise entries, the latest being 2022's The Batman, 2024's Joker: Folie à Deux.

-Uslan is a film rights holder with Benjamin Melniker's estate, the pair are credited as "executive producers" on all of Warner Bros.
-Batman films to up to Melniker's death in 2018, starting with Tim Burton's 1989 film, and continuing to The Batman and also including various direct-to-video feature-length films, including those based on Batman: The Animated Series and The Batman.
-Uslan and Melniker were executive producers on the Swamp Thing TV series and 2008's The Spirit film, among others), Uslan has "produced a surprisingly diverse list of film and television."
+In addition to the Swamp Thing films, Uslan and Melniker were also credited as executive producers on the '90s live-action Swamp Thing TV series and Swamp Thing animated series, and 2008's The Spirit film, among others.

 Other credits

-These include Three Sovereigns for Sarah (1985), starring Vanessa Redgrave, part of the American Playhouse series on PBS dealing with the Salem Witch Trials and the children's geography-teaching TV show Where on Earth Is Carmen Sandiego?.
+Additional credits include Three Sovereigns for Sarah (1985), part of the American Playhouse series on PBS, starring Vanessa Redgrave and dealing with the Salem Witch Trials; the children's geography-teaching Where in the World is Carmen Sandiego? game show; and the subsequent Where on Earth Is Carmen Sandiego? animated series.

-Uslan created and co-produced the 1980s cartoon Dinosaucers and wrote a few episodes on the series.
-Uslan and Melniker were also associate producers on Disney's National Treasure.
+Uslan created, co-produced, and wrote a few episodes of the 1980s cartoon Dinosaucers.
+Uslan and Melniker were also producers on the Keanu Reeves-fronted Constantine and associate producers on Disney's National Treasure.

 He was hired to advise Genius Brands on the use of Stan Lee Universe IP in July 2020.
+The Stan Lee brand stocks have continued to decline ever since.